dev-christopher-lloyd/takehome/README.md

     - generate localized caption if needed
     - for each product
       - for each aspect ratio
-        - if existing asset exists, continue
+        - generate image if it doesn't exist
-        - if no asset assets, generate one

 ## happy path workflow